Colin Jordan: Later life

 Jordan maintained ties to groups led by Eddy Morrison and Kevin Watmough, such as the White Nationalist Party and the British People's Party as well as the American National Socialist Workers Party.
 In 2000, he expressed scepticism over the efforts of the British National Party to soften its hard right stance.

 In the 1980s, Jordan revived Gothic Ripples, originally Leese's publication, as his personal political project.
 He once declared that there was "no reliable evidence whatsoever" that six million Jews had been murdered in the Holocaust.
 In 1989, he stated his belief that Jesus was "counterfeit" and Adolf Hitler was the real "messiah" and "saviour", whose eventual "resurrection" would make him "the spiritual conqueror of the future".
-Democracy, he thought, was really a form of dictatorship because it prevented the defence of the Aryan people.

 Jordan was back in court in 2001, after being charged with publishing racist literature, but the judge ruled that his serious heart condition made him unfit to stand trial.
 He dedicated his 2004 book The Uprising to the jailed white supremacists Richard Scutari and David Lane.
 Jordan and Julianne Safrany became life partners at some point after his divorce from Dior.
 The two were still together when Jordan died at his Pateley Bridge home on 9 April 2009.

-In fiction

-Jordan features in the 2014 historical novel Ridley Road by Jo Bloom.
-In its 2021 BBC television adaptation, he is portrayed by Rory Kinnear.